-The Joint Environmental Parties and TURN recommend that to assist the orderly retirement of gas generation, the CPE should be solely responsible for gas procurement so that one entity can evaluate which generators receive local capacity contracts.
-We acknowledge that when the time comes, California's fleet of gas-fired plants should be retired in an orderly fashion and if the number of LSEs procuring gas-fired resources was more limited, the orderly planning process for gas retirement may be easier to administer.
+capacity contracts.147 We acknowledge that when the time comes, California's fleet of gas-fired plants should be retired in an orderly fashion.
 While we find merit in the proposed concept, there is insufficient record developed and numerous outstanding questions.
-We encourage parties to offer developed proposals on how the CPE could act as the sole procurer of gas generation for local reliability needs in Track 4 of R.19-11-009.
+We encourage parties to offer developed proposals on how the CPE could act as the sole procurer of gas generation for local reliability needs in Track 4 of R.19-11-009, which is scheduled for completion in June 2021.
+We also encourage proposals on how the Commission can encourage the orderly retirement of gas power plants, with or without the CPE acting as the sole procurer of gas generation.